 So you’ve had a clear out and found a few devices you no longer use and are going to sell?
 Great.

 But before you start selling make sure that any data is backed up and then deleted from the device.
 Then, restore each device to factory settings.
 While most third party sellers say they professionally reset every device they receive, you don’t want it falling into wrong hands.
 If someone can access your personal photos, passwords, or card and banking details, which most phones now automatically store, it could cause you serious trouble down the line.

 You can sell old tech in high street stores such as Cex, and there is an abundance of sites online where you can sell, too.
 Best practice is to shop around before selling to make sure you get the best deal, particularly if you’re selling a relatively new device.
-For example, with an Apple iPhone 8, 64GB, we saw a price difference of just over £60 across different sites.

 Compare and Recycle is a great site to use!
 Simply search for the product you are selling and it’ll list prices being offered, how you can be paid and how long until you receive payment.
 It’s a good way to make sure you’re getting the best deals possible to make the most of your tech spring clean.